tailSpike/promptpilot-pro/docs/WORKFLOW_ENGINE.md

 ---

 ## 1. Execution flow
 1. **Launch** — A workflow is started manually via the UI/API or by a trigger.
-The request lands on `POST /api/workflows/:id/execute`.
+The request lands on `POST /api/workflows/:id/execute` and immediately records a `workflow_executions` row with `PENDING` status.
 2. **Validation** — Inputs are validated against stored `WorkflowVariable` definitions (type, required flag, defaults).
 3. **Preparation** — A `workflow_executions` record is created with metadata about the trigger, payload, and initial status (`PENDING`).
 4. **Step iteration** — Steps execute sequentially by `order`.
 For each step: